gambolputty/newscorpus/README.md

 ## Dev setup
 1. Save `.env.example` to `.env` and edit it (see "Config").
 2. Two options:
-  - With VSCode and "Remote-Containers"-Extension: `Remote-Containers: Reopen in Container` or
+  - With VSCode and "Remote-Containers"-Extension: `Remote-Containers: Reopen in Container`
-  - Run `docker-compose -f docker-compose.debug.yml up --build` to create the crawler- and database-container.
+  - Without VSCoce: run `docker-compose -f docker-compose.debug.yml up --build` to create the crawler- and database-container.

 ## Backup and restore